CWJeongLab/Koken/README.md

 # Koken

-This is the repository for the paper "".
-This repository contains following:

-1_genotype:
-2_figures:
-3_code:
+This repository contains genotype data and scripts used for the analyses in "Ancient genomes from eastern Kazakhstan reveal dynamic genetic legacy of Inner Eurasian hunter-gatherers".